Drug and Alcohol Rehab in Flintshire

 CRAFT Method of Intervention

-An example of this is the Community Reinforcement and Family Training (CRAFT) method.
+An example of this is the Community Reinforcement And Family Training (CRAFT) method.

 CRAFT was designed specifically for families that are struggling to convince a loved one that they need help.

-An intervention expert will work alongside the family over several months.
 They will conduct sessions aimed at teaching families how to organise and implement a successful intervention.

 The key goals of CRAFT include: